UANATACA/RA-REPO/ra_gui.md

     19|     }'

-The return response is the a JSON containing info from the created request.
+The response is a JSON containing info from the created request.
 One of the most important parameters from this JSON is the `pk` which represents the request unique identifier and is used for every operation related to this request.

 	1 | {
 	2 |   "pk": 11223,